Chapter 6: The Great West Road

 “What is the urgency that brings you here?”

-The old priest had his left forearm tucked behind his tall back, where it hooked the elbow of the other long arm and held it wedged behind him, from whence it dangled down to sway slowly to the cadence of each deliberate step.
+The old priest had his left forearm tucked behind his tall back, where it hooked the elbow of the other long arm and held it wedged behind him, from whence it dangled down to sway slowly to the cadence of each of his deliberate steps.

-We walked from his office to the barn-like building of the church, which looks out over the breadth of the Zambezi River as it curls down out of Angola, loosely cradled in the flatness of the Lozi plain.
+From his office we strolled to the barn-like building of the church, which looks out over the breadth of the Zambezi River where it curls south out of Angola, loosely cradled in the flatness of the Lozi plain.
 In the distant far bank across the river the scrawny straggle of civilization was strewn about like the chaff from a village threshing floor.

 Inside the church we halted before the altar, standing in the gloom as the bright outside light was restricted through four narrow windows set high in each wall.
 What remained of this sunlight belatedly bounced up from small pools of shimmering light on the floor from whence its reflection was absorbed by the dull hue of the walls.